adi3374/devops-B-34/Docker/docker.md

 **3. DevOps/Operations Team:** Responsible for providing infrastructure setup

 - So all the code is stored or integrated inside github
-- we cant deliver code to client directly
+- We cant deliver code to client directly
-- we need to test this code
+  Wwe need to test this code
-- so developers will test the code on machine/server where we need to install dependencies like
+- So developers will test the code on machine/server where we need to install dependencies like
     - angular-frontend
     - java -backend
     - database server
     - tomcat for app
   so this set up we called as environment

-- there are multliple environments present in a project such as
+- There are multliple environments present in a project such as

   **1. Dev** : Where developers write and test code.